I read this recently:

 So I held a”$1 or Less” tag sale with “Freebie Finds!” to ensure unsold items would not make it back into my house.
 400 items gone and $130 added to my wallet.

 The blazer my son wore once before outgrowing it was sold at the kids’ consignment shop along with a few other designer duds.
 Towels and blankets in less than pristine condition went to line animal cages at the local Humane Society.
 Dried paint in half-full paint cans from colors used in rooms since painted over were recycled at a local paint store.
 Expired prescription medication from a surgery I had years ago was deposited at the locked dropbox at the police station a town over.
-You should’t be taking that anyway, especially when it has an expiration date of 2011.
+You shouldn’t be taking that anyway, especially when it has an expiration date of 2011.

 My daughter’s long-neglected Barbie collection went to a little girl who would give the dolls attention and hopefully a good hair-brushing.
 That’s not just the 15 Barbie dolls in that stash… it’s every outfit, tiny shoe and teeny handbag I had been storing in that giant Barbie-themed bin.
 Yes, those count as individual items (I’m counting them!), more than 300 out the door.